lwig-wg/terminology/draft-ietf-iotops-7228bis.md

 packets over these technologies.

-S10 or higher technologies do not require fragmentation to support the IPv6 MTU requirement; S12 and above often create islands of higher MTU in an otherwise Ethernet-inspired Layer 2 network.
+S10 or higher technologies do not require fragmentation to support the IPv6 MTU requirement; S12 and above often create islands of higher MTU in a Layer 2 network that may employ Ethernet-inspired MTUs otherwise.
+S15 and above may need to consider mechanisms beyond, say, CRC-32(c) to provide error protection (and possibly also correction) for larger sizes of packets.

 ## Classes of Internet Integration {#class-Ix}